MU Family and Community Medicine invites you to learn more about our program and history.

 - Our Growth

 - Our Leadership

 - Research and Scholarly Activities

-We were called Community Health and Medical Practice in the ‘60s, and during that time we were the home to a number of loosely associated programs.
-Our department included a handful of physicians who provided health care to patients in a small clinic located on the back of the School of Medicine.
+We were called Community Health and Medical Practice (CHAMP) in the ‘60s, and during that time we were the home to a number of loosely associated programs.
+Our department included a handful of physicians who provided health care to patients in a small clinic located at the back of the hospital.
 Faculty, space, and funding were in limited supply.
 It was clear then that gaining institutional commitment and earning a place alongside the other specialties was going to be a challenge … but our early leaders faced the challenge and succeeded in their efforts.

 By the mid-‘70s, after we had developed the Family Practice Residency, we earned full department status.
 MU changed our name to Family and Community Medicine appointing Dr. Jack Colwill as chair.
 He served in that role for 25 years.
-Today, our department includes 75 faculty members, 50 staff members including APRNs and librarians, and fellows, and 36 residents.
-We manage eight practices in six locations, plus MU’s Urgent Care facility and three Mizzou Quick Care clinics.
+Today, our department includes 75 faculty members, 50 staff members including APRNs and librarians, fellows, a geriatric medicine fellow, a sports medicine fellow and 38 residents.
+We manage ten practices in eight locations, plus MU’s Urgent Care facility and three Mizzou Quick Care clinics.
 Patient visits total nearly 160,000 annually.
 Thanks to the vision and hard work of many dedicated people, we have established ourselves as one of the premier family medicine departments in the nation.

 Family and Community Medicine at MU has been selected as one of the top 10 departments in the nation by U.S. News and World Report for nearly 25 years.
 This recognition is based on expert opinion and other indicators of program strength including effectiveness of teaching, scholarly, and research efforts, as well as performance of students who trained in the program.
 Regardless of this designation, we believe we have been successful through commitment, collaboration, innovation, and a culture of learning and self-improvement.